Gabaldonlab/perSVade/README.md

 `SUCCESS: perSVade was properly installed`

-There are two WARNING messages that you should look for after running this script:
+There is a WARNING message that you should look for after running this script:

-1. `WARNING: greasy is not installed properly in your system.` perSVade includes the option to distribute some of the processes on parallel jobs in a SLURM-based cluster (with the option `--job_array_mode greasy`).
-If this warning appears, it means that your machine is not configured to do this.
-You can instead run `--job_array_mode local` to run each process in a sequential manner.

-2. `WARNING: The connection to SRA did not work`. perSVade includes the option to query and download from the SRA database for the benchmarking of SV calling.
+`WARNING: The connection to SRA did not work`. perSVade includes the option to query and download from the SRA database for the benchmarking of SV calling.
 This requires a proper network access and SRA connection, which may not always be available.
 This warning indicates that this process is not possible on your machine.
 You can skip this connection by providing the reads on your own through `--close_shortReads_table`.

 ## Running in MareNostrum